Celina-Bolanos/terraform-aws-etl/README.md

     1. Clone this repository: ``` git clone https://github.com/Celina-Bolanos/terraform-aws-etl.git ```
     2. On main.tf, look for  "resource "aws_instance" "weather_api" and replace the "key-pair" parameter value with the name of your own key-pair's name.
     3. On python_utils/etl.py, enter your API from openweathermap.org.
-You may create one if you don't have one now.
     4. On your termnal, cd to the cloned repository directory.
     5. Sign in to aws ```aws configure```
     6. Run ``` terraform init ``` to iniciate terraform on that directory.